-We are concerned that people with mental health problems may be asked to undertake activities that are unsuitable for them due to flaws in the Work Capability Assessment and a lack of expertise among the advisors setting these activities.
+We are also concerned that people with mental health problems may be asked to undertake activities that are unsuitable for them due to flaws in the Work Capability Assessment and a lack of expertise among the advisors setting these activities.

-Mind, the national charity, does not have, has never had and will never have any coerced volunteer placements.
+Mind does not have, has never had and will never have any coerced volunteer placements.

 As a charity, we depend upon volunteers to help us continue our work.
 Mind has a volunteering policy that states that volunteer roles should never be used in place of paid roles.
 Volunteers are usually recruited on a time limited basis to work on specific projects.